 The EPE Research Center conducts annual policy surveys, collects data, and performs analyses that appear in the Quality Counts, Technology Counts, and Diplomas Count annual reports.
 The center also produces independent research reports, contributes original data and analysis to special coverage in Education Week and edweek.org, and maintains the Education Counts and EdWeek Maps online data resources.

 Cover photographs by Sara D. Davis for Education Week

 QUALITY COUNTS 2008 GRADING SUMMARY

 OVERALL GRADE

-A state's overall grade is the average of the scores for the six graded categories.
+The overall grade for Quality Counts is the average of the scores for the six graded categories.